The Washington Teaching and Certification Resource

 Washington Teacher Education Requirements

 Teachers in Washington are required to earn a bachelor’s degree from a regionally accredited college or university.
-In addition, a teacher preparation program that has been approved by the Professional Educator Standards Board must be completed.
+In addition, a Washington teachers certification program that has been approved by the Professional Educator Standards Board must be completed.
 There are twenty-one schools in Washington that have state-approved programs for teacher education.
 There are also alternative paths to certification available to those who have not completed a traditional educator preparation program in Washington.

-In January 2012, the US Bureau of Labor Statistics reported Washington’s unemployment rate at 9.0%, slightly above the national average of 8.5%.
 The Occupational Supply and Demand System projects 5,883 annual job openings in library and education related fields in Washington through 2018.
 In 2008 and 2007 respectively, the National Center for Education Statistics listed 54,428 public school and 7,460 private school teachers employed in Washington.
 The National Education Association approximates the average beginning teacher salary in Washington at $35,018 and the average overall teaching salary at $52,926, the 21st highest among US states.
 The NEA also notes slight teacher shortages in special education, math, and science.
 The US Department of Education lists additional shortages in speech specialists and technology specialists.
 With an aging teaching population, the retirement rate is expected to increase throughout the next several years providing additional employment opportunity for newly certified teachers throughout the state.
 The Washington Education Association, an affiliate of the National Education Association, keeps current updates on education policy, budget allocation, and local employment and is a good resource for new or experienced teachers interested in working in Washington State.
-For more specific information on state certification or subject specialization please contact local education and teaching schools.

 Washington Teacher Testing Requirements